anuragambuja/data-engineering-gcp/IAM.md

     - Basic / Primitive Roles: Are project-wide roles
       - Viewer can see everything in a project
       - Editor can change everything in a project
-      - Owner has all rights of editor and can add principals
+      - Owner has all rights of editor and can add principals.
+      - Billing administrator control the billing for a project but not be able to change the resources in the project.

     - Predefined Roles
       - Google defines these roles and assigns what it thinks are sensible permissions for principals working in that role